Repetitive Strain Injury (RSI)

 A RSI almost always manifests itself with pain in the wrist or forearm.
 But often even more areas of the upper body are affected (fingers, back of the hands, elbows, shoulders and neck area).
 In addition, even numbness, tingling, swelling, and / or sensory disturbances may occur.

-You belong to the target group of this website if you regularly perform repetitive tasks (office clerks, PC / video game players, assembly line workers, cashiers, musicians, sign-language interpreters ...).
+You belong to the target group of this website if you regularly perform repetitive tasks (office workers, PC / video game players, assembly line workers, cashiers, musicians, sign-language interpreters ...).
 Even if you have no symptoms yet, you should at least take a brief look at the summary.
 RSI is relatively easy to prevent, treatment however is much more difficult and painful.
 Millions of people around the world experience a form of RSI during their lifetime; avoid belonging to this unenviable group!

 Origin of this website & health note

 All information on this website is based on my personal experience during a three-year battle with the injury, supplemented by advice from other sufferers, websites, doctors and books.
 Even though I have not had the best experience with some doctors, I urge you to consult appropriate health professionals before trying out any exercises suggested on this website.

 Even if your symptoms are similar, the cause may be a totally different one!
 I am not a doctor; I am "only" a former sufferer, who has dealt with this topic intensively.
 You perform all exercises of this website at your own risk.
 Print out the relevant pages and discuss the content with a doctor or physical therapist.